JackCuthbert/slack-fm/readme.md

 ## Introduction

 **Slack-fm** is a tiny self-hosted service that automatically updates your Slack status from your Last.fm profile.

-1. Updates your Slack status when all the following conditions are met:
+It updates your Slack status when all the following conditions are met:

   * the user is not set to "away"
   * a custom status hasn't been set
   * something is now playing on Last.fm
   * the time is between 9am and 5pm (configurable)
   * it's not a weekend (configurable)

-1. Clears your Slack status when any of the following conditions are met:
-    * a custom status hasn't been set and the user is set to "away"
-    * a custom status hasn't been set, nothing is playing, and inside active hours
-    * a custom status hasn't been set and outside active hours
+To clear the status it will search Last.fm for the now playing tracks duration and use that as the status expiration time.
+If there is no duration information it defaults to a 10 minute expiration (configurable).

 It looks like this: